 The following aria is now addressed directly to the bridegroom----great patron, your pleasure and honour vanquishes even our offerings----but yet nothing, surely, delights you more than agreeable music.
-The aria, for strings oboe and continuo is in the rather leaden key of C#m and this must have been deliberately chosen since the text of the original (from C 210a) is similarly praising of an important music-loving patron.
+The aria, for strings oboe and continuo is in the rather leaden key of C#m and may have been deliberately chosen to suit the text of the original (from C 210a) which similarly praises an important music-loving patron.
 It may be that this gives us some clue as to the characters of the men to whom the two cantatas were differently addressed.
-Perhaps they were quite serious individuals and the tributes to them had to be somewhat solemn, formal affairs.
+Perhaps they were quite serious individuals and the tributes suited to them needed be somewhat solemn, formal affairs.
 There is nothing of the lightness of spirit or a sense of fun that we might expect in this particular movement!

 It is also the briefest and most compact of the arias, reprising only the rather severe ritornello theme.
 The oboe leads, with relatively modest support from the strings and its theme is somewhat odd.

 The first bar is an appropriately serious theatrical statement, the second a rapid little upward skirl.
 Is Bach encapsulating in the fabric of the music a dual message, that of a formal statement of honour to a (possibly) self-important nobleman, immediately to be followed by a suggestion of the fun, fluidity and liveliness that is inherent within musical expression?
-We cannot be sure, of course, but if we know anything of Bach's complex mind it is surely his ability to suggest an intricacy of partially hidden messages in the music, placed there for those who wish to tease them out.
+We cannot be sure, of course, but if we know anything of Bach's complex mind, it is surely his ability to suggest an intricacy of partially hidden messages in the music, placed there for those who were capable of teasing them out.

 The final recitative, significantly, recalls the flute to move in tandem with the oboe to provide a flowing tapestry with the vocal line.